 Paying Your Tuition fees

 Our tuition fees are detailed in the prospectus and on our website here.
 In order to take up your place, or continue your studies, we require that tuition fees for the academic year are paid in full before induction, or before the start of the academic year in subsequent years.
-The only exceptions to this are for Tier4 students, where we require full payment of the first year’s tuition fees upon firm acceptance of an unconditional place; students who can demonstrate to our satisfaction that tuition fees will be paid by Student Finance England/Wales; or exceptionally, where we permit fees to be paid by instalments or by other means.
+The only exceptions to this are for overseas students requiring a Student Route visa, where we require full payment of the first year’s tuition fees upon firm acceptance of an unconditional place; students who can demonstrate to our satisfaction that tuition fees will be paid by Student Finance England/Wales; or exceptionally, where we permit fees to be paid by instalments or by other means.
 Where tuition fees are not paid on time, we may impose a number of sanctions up to and including termination of our contractual agreement and thus your studies at ICMP.

 If you want to transfer course or withdraw